Esther Orozco: Academic background

 In 1982 she joined the Department of Genetics and Molecular Biology at CINVESTAV-IPN.
 Since 1990 she works in the Department of Infectomics and Molecular Pathogenesis (formerly Experimental Pathology) of this research center based in Mexico City.

 For a decade, she worked as a researcher at the Howard Hughes Medical Institute.
 She was a fellow in several foundations such as the John Simon Guggenheim and the Fogarty International Center.
-As a visiting scholar, she has lectured at Harvard University and the Weizmann Institute of Science, among other international institutions.
+As a visiting scholar, she had lectured at Harvard University and the Weizmann Institute of Science, among other international institutions.

 Co-founder of the Research Center of Applied Science and Technology (CICATA) of the IPN.

 She also established the Postgraduate Program in Genomic Sciences at the Autonomous University of Mexico City (2003), and was a member of the Advisory Council of the same university.